In this type of assignment, ownership is transferred only for the specific products or services defined in the Trademark Assignment Agreement.

-Certificate of Trademark Registration (if any)
+Trademark Registration Certificate (if available)

-Name and description of the assignor and assignee
+Details and description of the assignor and assignee

-This allows the new owner to use the assigned brand name for existing products and services, as well as for any new ventures or products they develop.
+In this case, both the value and legal rights of the trademark are transferred to the new owner, enabling them to use the assigned brand name for existing products and services as well as for any future ventures or offerings.

 The assignment process involves drafting an assignment agreement, collecting required documents, and filing the TM-P form with the Trademark Registry.
 The Registry then reviews the application and updates the ownership record upon approval.